telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/creating-report-in-wrd.md

 position: 5
 ---

-# Creating a New Report
+# Creating a Simple Report

 This tutorial demonstrates the essential steps necessary to create a new report in the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}).